Floating

 Type of Welcome email: Thank You Email

-Spotify’s welcome email is the perfect example of something that makes customers proud.
+Spotify sends one of the best welcome email examples, which makes customers feel a sense of achievement.
 The email starts with a welcome message and a call to action button in a contrasting color to the email layout.

 Subject line: Welcome to Spotify Premium